Recommendations on foundation governance

 The board has established an annual performance review programme evaluating the performance of each individual board member and the board as a whole.
 The results are discussed in the board and appropriate action taken where needed.

-2.6.2.
-It is recommended that once a year the board of directors evaluate the work and performance of the executive board and/or the administrator (where relevant) in accordance with predefined clear criteria.
+2.6.2 It is recommended that once a year the board of directors evaluate the work and performance of the executive board and/or the administrator (where relevant) in accordance with predefined clear criteria and that the chairman reviews this with the person(s) concerned.

 The LEO Foundation is in compliance with this recommendation.

-The foundation’s CEO’s performance is evaluated on a yearly basis by the board.
+The Foundation’s executive board consists of its CEO, who’s performance is evaluated on a yearly basis by the board.

-3.1.1.
-It is recommended that the members of the board of directors of commercial foundations be remunerated with a fixed remuneration and that members of a potential executive board be remunerated with a fixed remuneration, possibly combined with a bonus which should not be dependent upon accounting results.
-The remuneration should reflect the work and responsibilities consequential to the position.
+3.1.1 It is recommended that any remuneration to the foundation’s board members is fixed and not variable.
+Members of a potential executive board should also be remunerated with a fixed remuneration, possibly combined with a bonus which should not be dependent upon accounting results.

 The LEO Foundation is in compliance with this recommendation.

-Each member of the board as well as the CEO receives a fixed annual fee at a reasonable and customary level and is not entitled to any bonus or other type of incentive payments.
+Each member of the board as well as the CEO receives a fixed annual fee at a reasonable and customary level and is not entitled to any bonus or other type of incentive payments dependent upon accounting results.

 Additional remuneration for standing Board Committees: